Mission and Values

 - Providing a supportive, student-centered learning environment, which enables students to meet their educational and career goals and achieve positive learning outcomes.

 - Using a skills-based and outcomes-based approach to education.

 - Providing excellent educational programs and services to students on-site and online that meet student, employer, and community needs.

-The mission of the OGI Fellowship program is to encourage the Fellows-in-Training (FITs), instructors and clinical mentors to be life-long learners in the art and science of orthopedic manual therapy (OMT).
-The program serves to develop an initial pathway for FITs to move toward clinical mastery in OMT with a foundation in clinical science, critical thinking and evidence-guided practice.
-Promoting a culture of mentoring mentors, pedagogy and teamwork crafts a community to students and instructors that are constantly pushing each other to do better than it has been done before.
-Teaching is inspiration.
+The mission of the OGI Fellowship program is to encourage the Fellows-in-Training (FITs), instructors, and clinical mentors to be life-long learners in the art and science of orthopedic manual therapy (OMT).
+The program serves to develop an initial pathway for FITs to move toward clinical mastery in OMT with a foundation in clinical science, critical thinking, and evidence-guided practice.
+Promoting a culture of mentoring mentors, pedagogy, and teamwork crafts a community for students and instructors that are constantly pushing each other to do better than it has been done before.
+Teaching is an inspiration.

 The Ola Grimsby Institute philosophy centers on outcome-based learning.
 OGI encourages students to work to achieve their highest potential while in working their clinical practice.
 The OGI strives for excellence and quality in everything it does and instills in its students the same aspirations.